DreamingRaven/nemesyst/README.md

 ### Predicting
 (documentation still being written)
-Prediction also requires the exact same conditions, it currentley still requires the target field provided from pipeline, but you can just use 0 as it is not actually neccessary for prediction.
+Prediction also requires the exact same conditions, it currently still requires the target field provided from pipeline, but you can just use 0 as it is not actually necessary for prediction.
 ````
 **Nemesyst/nemesyst.py --toPredict
 ````